 - Genetic and hereditary factors: These can increase the risk in some people.

-Some diseases and conditions make it more likely that a person will develop OA.
+Some diseases and conditions make it

 A doctor will ask about symptoms and perform a physical examination.